forem/forem/CONTRIBUTING.md

 #### Pull requests reviews and "force pushing"

-After you submit your pull request (PR) one of the members of the core team or core contributors will likely do a review of the code accepting it or giving feedback.
+After you submit your pull request (PR), one of the members of the core team or core contributors will likely do a review of the code accepting it or giving feedback.

 If feedback or suggestions are provided, any following modifications on your part should happen in separate commits added to the existing ones.